Frequently Asked Questions

 Q: Do you have extracurricular activities for the students?

 A: Although we do not have any of our own sports teams, many of our students enjoy playing on their local town’s soccer, basketball, and baseball teams.
-During the school day, however, students are always quite busy preparing for our annual Veterans’ Day Program, trying their dramatic skills in our Christmas musical, and are active all year long participating in community service projects.
+During the school day, however, students keep busy preparing for our annual Veterans’ Day Program, try their dramatic skills in our Christmas musical, and are active all year long participating in community service projects.

 Q: What kind of academic support do you offer for students who struggle?

 A: Our teachers go to great lengths to individualize and differentiate instruction in each subject area.
-For those students who find themselves in need of a little more support, we are able to provide W.I.N.
-(What I Need) tutoring services for children.
-Due to limited resources at this time, we are unable to serve students who require an Individualized Education Plan (IEP) that exceeds our ability to serve a child in an adequate manner.
+For those students who find themselves in need of a little more support, we are able to provide some tutoring in reading & math for children who qualify.
+Due to limited resources at this time, we may be unable to serve students who require an Individualized Education Plan (IEP).

 Q: Do you offer scholarships?